 - What is the sex ratio?

-Answer: Sex ratio is the ratio of the number of females to the number of males in a population.
+Answer: The sex ratio is the ratio of the number of females to the number of males in a population.
 The female-male sex ratio must be maintained for a healthy society.
-The female child sex ratio is declining at an alarming rate in some sections of our society because of reckless female feticide.
+The female-child sex ratio is declining at an alarming rate in some sections of our society because of reckless female feticide.

 Some Important Biology Link